owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 it has elements of the Data Mapper pattern.
 For those who are interested in seeing the implementation difference between these two gems, I created a [gist][18] for you.

-Here is [Martain Fowler][8] on the choice of Active Record or Data Mapper for Domain Model:
+Here is [Martin Fowler][8] on the choice of Active Record or Data Mapper for Domain Model:

 > An OO domain model will often look similar to a database model, yet it will still have a lot of differences.
 A Domain Model mingles data and process, has multivalued attributes and a complex web of associations, and uses inheritance.
 >